-The net income from Non-Domestic Rate income (NDR), after deduction of reliefs, is retained by the Council in addition to the NDR distributed as grant funding from the national NDR pool.
-Total NDR raised to support the Council's expenditure in 2016/17 was £25.55m (£25.2m in 2015/16).
-Further details are provided on page 73.
+The net income from Non-Domestic Rates (NDR), after deduction of reliefs, is retained by the Council in addition to the NDR distributed as grant funding from the national NDR pool.
+Total NDR raised to support the Council's expenditure in 2017/18 was £23.586m (£25.550m in 2016/17).
+Further details are provided in the Non-Domestic Rates income account.